SFDC-Assets/sfconnect/README.md

 This project shows how to use Salesforce Connect to integrate data into Salesforce without importing it.

-You can find this demo on <https://www.platformdemos.com>, where you can:
+You can find this demo on <https://www.platformdemos.com>, where you can also:

 - Watch a video of this demo (3 minutes or less).
 - Spin up your own instance of the demo in a free scratch org.